 - This command specifies time servers that the switch will poll for time updates when set to NTP client mode.
-The client will poll all the time servers configured, the responses received are filtered and compared to determine the most reliable and accurate time update for the switch. - You can configure up to 3 NTP servers on the switch.
+It issues time synchronization requests based on the interval set with the ntp poll command.
+The client will poll all the time servers configured, the responses received are filtered and compared to determine the most reliable and accurate time update for the switch. - You can configure up to 50 NTP servers on the switch.
 Re-enter this command for each server you want to configure. - NTP authentication is optional.
 If enabled with the ntp authenticate command, you must also configure at least one key number using the ntp authentication-key command. - Use the no form of this command without an argument to clear all configured servers in the list.

 '''

-Console(config)#ntp server 192.168.3.20
+Console(config) #ntp server 192.168.3.20

-Console(config)#ntp server 192.168.3.21
+Console(config) #ntp server 192.168.3.21

 Console(config)#ntp server 192.168.5.23 key 19

 Console(config)#

 '''

-Related Commands ntp client (157) show ntp peer-status (160)
+ntp client (141) show ntp (143)

-show ntp This command displays the current time and configuration settings for the NTP client, and indicates whether or not the local time has been properly updated from an NTP server.
+show ntp This command displays the current time and configuration settings for the NTP client, and indicates whether or not the local time has been properly updated.